Back

 Families particularly value destinations where children can grow up with safe play areas and low environmental risk.

-Countries on the rise
+Cleanest countries on the rise

-Several emerging sustainability leaders deserve mention.
+There are several emerging sustainability leaders who deserve a mention.

-Singapore maintains one of the cleanest urban environments in the world through strong regulation and community engagement.
+• Singapore maintains one of the cleanest urban environments in the world through strong regulation and community engagement.

-Costa Rica continues to protect biodiversity and forests that attract eco focused expats.
+• Costa Rica continues to protect biodiversity and forests that attract eco-focused expats.

 These countries are increasingly prominent in conversations about clean relocation choices.